WallStreetMojo

 Cost-Based Pricing

-Cost-based pricing can be defined as a pricing method in which a certain percentage of the total cost is added to the cost of the product to determine its selling price or in other words, it refers to a pricing method in which the selling price is determined by adding a profit percentage in addition to the cost of making the product.
+Cost-based pricing can be defined as a pricing method in which a certain percentage of the total cost is added to the cost of the product to determine its selling price.
+In other words, it refers to a pricing method in which the selling price is determined by adding a profit percentage to the cost of making the product.

-It is the approach to pricing, which involves the costs for producing, distributing, and selling the product by adding a fair rate of return to compensate for the efforts and risks taken by the company.
-It is a simple way to calculate the price of the product by calculating the total cost in which the desired profit is added to determine the final selling price.
+The cost-based pricing in marketing involves the costs for producing, distributing, and selling the product by adding a fair rate of return to compensate for the efforts and risks taken by the company.
+It is a simple way to calculate the product's price by calculating the total cost in which the desired profit is added to determine the final selling price.

 #1 – Cost-Plus Pricing

-It is the simplest method of determining the price of the product.
-In cost-plus pricing method, affixed percentage, also called as markup percentage, of the total cost (as a profit) is added to the total cost to set the price.
-Say, for example, ABC organization bears the total cost of $100 per unit for producing a product.
-It adds $50 per unit to the product as’ profit.
-In such a case, the final price of the product of the organization would be $150.
-This pricing method is also referred to as the average cost pricing and used most commonly in the manufacturing organizations.
+It is one of the simplest cost-based pricing methods of the product.
+In cost-plus pricing method, an affixed percentage, also called markup percentage, of the total cost (as a profit), is added to the total cost to set the price.
+For example, an ABC organization bears the total cost of $100 per unit for producing a product.
+Therefore, it adds $50 per unit to the product as’ profit.
+In such a case, the final price of the organization's product would be $150.
+This pricing method is also called average cost pricing and is commonly used in manufacturing organizations.

 Price = Unit Cost + Expected Percentage of Return on Cost